March 12, 2020

 - Offer help for a specific time and date.
 If you just say, "Call me anytime you need me," I won't know when you're available or what you want to do, and probably won't ask.

-- Offer to do minor house repairs.
+- Do minor house repairs.

 - Offer the gift of massage, manicure or pedicure.